sebapersson/cdc42_and_septin_ring_paper/README.md

 TODO: Check these can run after refactoring.

-The scripts for the Cdc42 and Septin ring simulations are located in the `Code/cdc42_septin_simulations` directory.
+The scripts for the Cdc42 and Septin ring simulations are located in the `Code/cdc42_septin_simulations` directory, while the simulation code for the alternative model can be found in the `Code/cdc42_alt_simulations` directory.
 The simulation code is in Python, and you can set up the necessary Python environment using the provided Conda YAML file.
 To install the packages, given a conda installation enter the following command in the terminal:

 ```bash
 conda env create -f cdc42.yml